Qiskit/qiskit/docs/how_to/use_qasm2.rst

     measure q[3] -> c[3];

-You can even save the code in a qasm file extension, you need to use the parameter ``filename``, this is a string you need to put the name following with ``.qasm``.
+You can even save the code in a QASM file by using the ``filename`` parameter.
+This parameter should be a string where you specify the name and follow it with the ``.qasm`` extension.

 .. testcode::